wtodom/simpleWeather/README.md

 #### Okay, so how do I use it?

 Once you've got the simply run the script using whatever method you prefer.
-By default it jsut displays the current basic weather conditions.
+By default it just displays the current basic weather conditions.
 Several additional options are available; to see them run the script with the `-h` or `--help` flag.